garrettluu/cuboid/readme.md

 The library has support for basic vector arithmetic, such as addition, subtraction, dot products, and cross products.

-#### Matrices (not implemented yet)
+#### Matrices

 A matrix is used to perform linear transformations on vectors.
 Generally, they can be thought of as ways of "stretching" or moving vectors around.
+They can be created from either arrays of length at least 9 or multi-dimensional arrays of 3x3.

 #### Pixels